 When any member of any class is in default in the payment of dues for a period of six (6) months, from the beginning of the period in which said dues became payable, the membership of the offending member may thereupon be terminated by the Board of Governors.

 Members shall, in a timely manner, pay all fees and assessments levied by ISPLS in such amount and such intervals as may be prescribed by the Board of Governors.
 Non-payment of fees or assessments shall be grounds for immediate termination of membership.
-5. New members joining the ISPLS after July 1 of any year, shall be assessed one-half (1/2) of the regular dues for their membership category for the current fiscal year.

 New members joining ISPLS after July 1 of any year, shall be assessed one-half (1/2) of the regular dues for their membership category for the current fiscal year.